 The high, curved part of the sole of the foot, located between the ball of the foot and the heel.
 This term can also refer to the raised area of the insole of the shoe, which is meant to pad and provide support for the arch of the foot.

-is a bottom hem that is longer on one side and shorter on the other.
+A bottom hem that is longer on one side and shorter on the other.

 Athletic-inspired, trendy footwear meant for casual, urban wear.